 - All Things Mayflower - While the original Mayflower no longer exists, a full-scale replica—the Mayflower II—is available for exploration in Plymouth.

 - Historic Walk to the Sea - The Norman B. Leventhal Walk to the Sea self-guided tour in Boston will take you from Beacon Hill to Long Wharf.
-Download your Walk to the Sea map (PDF, 431 KB), or if you don't feel like walking, explore the website for old maps and photographs from the 1800s to today, and other details about each feature along the walk.
+See the Walk to the Sea map, or if you don't feel like walking, explore the website for old maps and photographs from the 1800s to today, and other details about each feature along the walk.

 - Itinerary of Massachusetts Maritime History - For 89 historic sites highlighting the Commonwealth's connection to the sea, see this National Register of Historic Places travel itinerary, made available by the National Park Service.